CloudLabsAI-Azure/Migrate-and-Secure-Workloads/labguide/hol4-exe1-Secure-Workloads-with-Defender-for-Cloud .md

    >**Note:** If the page is not being displayed, refresh your Edge browser and try again and if Plans are already enable no need to change anything.

-### Task 3: Enable Vulnerability Assessment and Review
+### Task 3: Enable Vulnerability Assessment and Review Recommendations

 In this task, you will enable the vulnerability assessment Microsoft Defender for Cloud and review the recommendation.